"Stop moping over spilt Milk." Petra's criticism was merciless. "Your amulet is gone. Full stop."

-“Indeed, the seed was a sterilised specimen,” Wen looked over at Gwen.
-“The Ag department would be over the moon.
-How much of this mana do you think you’re able to synthesise?”
+"Indeed, the seed was a sterilised specimen."
+Wen looked over at Gwen.
+"The Agricultural department would be over the moon.
+How much of this mana do you think you're able to synthesise?"

 "About… a single tier-2 spells worth, per day?"
 Gwen tried to estimate the volume she had injected into the Cube.
 "At my current rate of recovery, likely less."

-“A shame.
-It's not every day that we see Druidic Essence manifest in a human, but no matter.
-That brings us to our next demonstration.”
+"A shame.
+It's not every day that we see Druidic Essence manifest in a human.
+Oh well, no use for agriculture then.
+Shame."

 With a word, Wen coaxed a few motes of Void-matter and Life-matter into suspended motion.
-Another incantation brought out additional specks of the emerald-mana.
-Interestingly, the motes did not cancel each other out.
-Instead, they glided around one another as though two immiscible liquids repelling one another at some undetectable, molecular level.
+A second invocation brought out more specks of the emerald-mana.
+Interestingly, the mana did not cancel each other out.
+Instead, they glided around one another as though two immiscible liquids were repelling at an undetectable molecular level.

-"Interesting, no?"
-Magister Wen intoned with great reverence.
+"Wonderful, no?"
+Magister Wen spoke with great reverence.
 "This serpent mana of yours, it is not a raw, elemental force.
-It is an arcane-compound, spell shaped by a mythic beings' will and intent, capable of restoration and growth."
+It is an arcane compound, spell shaped by a mythic beings' will and intent, capable of restoration and growth."

-Magister then produced another cube and injected a cloud of Positive Energy, colourised with a bright pink pigmentation, into the controlled platform.
+Magister then produced another cube and injected a Positive Energy cloud, colouring with a bright pink pigmentation, into the controlled platform.

-Like some ravening beast, the cloud of Void-matter moved across the air and struck the diffuse pinkness, feeding hungrily upon the energies of life until both elements faded into nothingness.
+Like some ravening beast, the cloud of Void-matter moved across the air.
+It struck the diffuse pinkness, feeding hungrily upon the energies of life until both elements faded into nothingness.

-“Indeed,” the Magister intoned sagely.
-“Gwen, your serpent’s energy never did negate the damage done to your body by the Void - it was instead a Shield and a restorative.
-On the other hand, flooding yourself with positive energy may protect you, but it also diminishes your Void affinity.
-If you wish to maximise output, heal after the fact, not during the channel.”
+"Indeed," the Magister stated with sagacity.
+"Gwen, your serpent's energy never did negate the damage done to your body by the Void—it was a Shield first, a restorative second.
+For this reason, if you wish to maximise your Void output, heal after the fact, not during the channel."

 "As for that, we must turn to further experimentation."
 Wen then introduced a new medium to the mix.